CryptoLab-service/Feedback-Intelligence-System/daily-summary.md

 **Date:** August 16, 2025
 **Total Feedback Entries:** 47

-## 📄 Report Samples
-These markdown files in /docs/report-samples/ serve as templates or examples of what your system generates.
+📌 This serve as templates or examples of what the Intelligence system generates.

 ---